 - (1) Mr. Goulet is director and CEO of the Corporation and does not receive any director compensation.
-These amounts were paid to 7002513 Canada Inc., a management corporation controlled by Mr. Goulet, and represent mainly consulting fees. - (2) Mr. Cardwell was appointed CFO on April 29, 2022.
-Mr. Cardwell's compensation was awarded in American currency and has been translated into Canadian currency an average currency exchange rate of 1.3133 for 2022 and 1.3518 for 2024. - (3) Mr. Jorge Alexander Lozano was appointed COO on April 4, 2022.
-Mr. Lozano's compensation was awarded in American currency and has been translated into Canadian currency using an average exchange rate of 1.3197 for 2022 and 1.3500 for 2024.

-- (4) Mr. Rodriguez Mariategui Canny is President of the Corporation and does not receive any director compensation.
-Mr. Rodriguez Mariategui Canny's compensation was awarded in American currency and has been translated into Canadian currency using an average currency exchange rate of 1.3079 for 2022 and 1.3459 for 2024. - (5) Mr. Zadka is executive chairman of the Corporation and does not receive any director compensation.
+These amounts were paid to 7002513 Canada Inc., a management corporation controlled by Mr. Goulet, and represent mainly consulting fees. - (2) Mr. Cardwell's compensation was awarded in U.S. dollars and has been translated into Canadian dollars using an average currency exchange rate of 1.3518 for 2024 and 1.4113 for 2025. - (3) Mr. Rodriguez Mariategui Canny is President of the Corporation and does not receive any director compensation.
+Mr. Rodriguez Mariategui Canny's compensation was awarded in U.S. dollars and has been translated into Canadian dollars using an average currency exchange rate of 1.3459 for 2024 and 1.4008 for 2025. - (4) Mr. Zadka is executive chairman of the Corporation and does not receive any director compensation.
 These amounts were paid to Geo Resource Management LLC, a management corporation controlled by Mr. Zadka, and represent mainly consulting fees.
-Mr. Zadka's compensation was awarded in American currency and has been translated into Canadian currency an average currency exchange rate of 1.3131 for 2022 and 1.3528 for 2024. - (6) Mr. Loret de Mola Lavalle was appointed as director on April 26, 2022.
-Mr. Loret de Mola Lavalle's compensation was awarded in American currency and has been translated into Canadian currency using an average exchange rate of 1.3197 for 2022 and 1.3468 for 2024. - (7) Mr. Branchaud was elected director on June 8, 2022.
-Mr. Branchaud does not receive any director compensation.
+Mr. Zadka's compensation was awarded in U.S. dollars and has been translated into Canadian dollars using an average currency exchange rate of 1.3528 for 2024 and 1.3935 for 2025. - (5) Mr. Brill ceased to be a director on September 17, 2024. - (6) Mr. Griffith was appointed as director on March 4, 2025.
+Mr. Griffith's compensation was awarded in U.S. dollars and has been translated into Canadian dollars using an average exchange rate of 1.4376.